rotationalio/ensign/docs/content/getting-started/_index.md

 > - If your keys get lost or compromised, don't worry, you can revoke them and create new ones.
 > - API keys grant access to all topics in the project.
 > - Team members with the `Member`, `Owner`, or `Admin` role can create API keys, an `Observer` can not create API keys.
-> - New API keys enable users or applications to publish new data to the project topics, or to subscribe to those topics.